I love chocolate truffles for two reasons:

 - Truffles freeze really well.
 This gives you a chance to make lots of them and simply freeze them.
 Just pull them out whenever you feel the sudden compulsive need to satiate your chocolate craving.
 Like right now, at 2 am on a quiet Friday morning.

-Hey, I could lengthen this list, but you don’t really need any convincing to make chocolate truffles, do you?
+I could lengthen this list, but you don’t really need any convincing to make chocolate truffles, do you?

 Now some of you might think that truffle-making is a fancy art, one that only a pro-chocolatier is adept at.
 Wrong.
 With three simple ingredients (chocolate, cream and your choice of coating) and a basic understanding of the process, you will be on your way to rolling out the most stunning chocolate creations.

-And with V-day just around the corner, you can make truffles as presents for your loved one…even if you don’t know how to cook!
+And with V-day just around the corner, you can make truffles as presents for your loved one… even if you don’t know how to cook!
 (Thank you, whoever you are.
 I’m going to assume you’re hanging around here for the photography and writing (maybe?), so I’m flattered.)

 I’m always looking at trying out different newer varieties for my truffles, so I’ve listed a whole bunch of variations that might be worth a try.
 This list is nowhere close to being exhaustive.
-I’m going to constantly update this with newer ideas and flavour combinations, so do share what you have on your mind in the discussion below.
+I hope to update this with newer ideas and flavour combinations, so do share what you have on your mind in the discussion below.
 You can get creative and make a flavour that suits you best.
 But please don’t make a truffle with rice crispies or citrus peel, dust it with matcha, and then come back and tell me that your girlfriend almost choked on it.
 However, if you work at Patrick Roger’s and think this could be your next signature truffle (and maybe looking to hire someone), then Comment ça va?!

 Truffle Flavour variations: